yamanidev/fastify-jwt-auth/README.md

 Simple JWT authentication implemented using Fastify as a web server and PostgreSQL as a database.

 ## Running locally
-- Copy the environment variables example file `cp .example.env .env` and change the variables accordingly.
+- Copy the environment variables example file `cp .example.env .env` and change the configuration accordingly.
-- Install PostgreSQL's image and run the container `docker compose up`.
+- Pull the PostgreSQL image, build it and run the container : `docker compose up`

 ### To do
 - [x] Set up the database using `docker-compose` with an init SQL script.